panoply/spx/docs/site/attributes.md

 ## data-spx-target

 Executes a replacement of defined targets, where each target defined in the array is replaced in the navigation visit.
-Targets defined in `SPX.connect()` will be merged with those defined on this attribute.
+Targets defined in `spx.connect()` will be merged with those defined on this attribute.

 <details>
 <summary>